SixteenThousand/Ready-Salted-Front-End/README.md

 - Salt & Vinegar - A Bottle Of Vinegar

-As you catch ingredients, your crisps will get flavoured, which is shown on the bar on the bottom right <!--[MAYBE SHOW PIC OF BAR HERE]-->.
+As you catch ingredients, your crisps will get flavoured, which is shown on the bar on the bottom right.
 Ticks mean that crisp’s flavour matches your bag, crosses mean they don’t.
 At random, a Hungry Human will reach down to get a bag of crisps.
 This is your moment.
 Get yourself beneath the hand in time and you’ll get points, but be careful!
 You only get points for the crisps that have the flavour that matches your bag!
 Once your crisps have been eaten, you go on the search again.
 Then the cycle continues, forever, or until the timer stops, whichever is sooner.

 This game is served by the back-end found here: https://github.com/141Soft/be-ready-salted